Adventures in Boating & Paddling: Explore the Lakes, Rivers, and Waterways of Saratoga County

 Make the Great Sacandaga Lake Your Next Boating Destination

 You can't talk about boating in Saratoga County without mentioning the Great Sacandaga Lake, which is located in the northwestern corner of the region.
 With a shoreline length of 115 miles, this 24,707-acre lake is the third largest body of water in the entire Adirondack Park.

 The Great Sacandaga Lake is a paradise for boaters, paddlers, and anyone who enjoys water-related recreational activities.
-There are 4 DEC-operated boat launches on the lake, and the only one in Saratoga County is in the Town of Day.
+There are 4 DEC-operated boat launches on the lake, but the only one in Saratoga County is in Hadley.
 You can reach this boat launch by driving to Hadley and then following North Shore Road west.
 The hard surface launch can accommodate most trailered boats, and the parking area has room for 44 cars and trailers.

 Experience the Majestic Hudson River